roberttaylor426/ws-lambda-workshop/README.md

 # WebSockets Lambda Workshop

-### Exercise 2: Send messages from our Lambda back to the WebSocket client
+### Exercise 2: There and back again

-In this exercise we'll send a message from our Lambda back to the WebSocket client.
+In this exercise we'll send a message from our WebSocket client, and then echo the message back to the client with a Lambda.

 ![Exercise diagram](exercise-diagram.png)

+#### Sending the message from the client

+In the previous exercise we already established a WebSocket connection.
+To send a message over that connection with `wscat` we just need to enter the message at the prompt.

+#### Routing messages

+In the previous exercise we encountered WebSocket API [routes](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-develop-routes.html).
+In this exercise we'll use the `$default`<sup>*</sup> route to direct all non-connect notifications to a new handler.

+See if you can update our `serverless.yml` to route `$default` traffic to our `connection.onMessage` handler.

+If you were to `npx serverless deploy` now, you should find that it is possible to send messages from the `wscat` client.

 #### Identifying the connection